AirAsia X: Fleet development

 In 2009, AirAsia X placed an order for 10 Airbus A350-900 aircraft but canceled the order in April 2018 due to rising prices.
 During a business forum in Manila in February 2018, Tony Fernandes revealed that the airline was considering the Boeing 787 Dreamliner for fleet expansion.
 However, a month later, the decision was made not to pursue the Boeing aircraft.

 By September 2018, reports indicated that AirAsia X was exploring the use of Airbus A321neo and A321LR aircraft alongside its Airbus A330 fleet.
 The airline believed that using narrow-body aircraft on shorter routes, with a maximum flight time of 7.9 hours, could result in cost savings of up to 16% on variable costs and 5% on fixed costs.

 In March 2020, AirAsia X announced that the delivery of its Airbus A330-900 aircraft would be delayed indefinitely.
 This decision was made in response to the disruptions caused by the COVID-19 pandemic.
 However, by June 2022, the airline confirmed its commitment to receiving Airbus A330neos and A321XLRs, with deliveries expected to begin in 2026, as it gradually resumed operations after a two-year hiatus.
+However, in early 2026, the airline cancelled their order of the fifteen Airbus A330-900 as part of the company's reorganisation and intention to exit widebody operations, and transition to an all all-narrowbody operation consisting of the Airbus A321s.